MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfBServer2019/plan/system-requirements.md

 ## Operating systems for Skype for Business Server 2019
 <a name="OS"> </a>

-After you have the hardware in place, you'll need to the install operating system (OS) that allows you to install and successfully use Skype for Business Server 2019.
+After you have the hardware in place, you need to the install operating system (OS) that allows you to install and successfully use Skype for Business Server 2019.

 - Windows Server 2019
 - Windows Server 2016